woc-hack/kjd/Process.md

 ## 2. Join vulnerability data with WoC blobs: c2fbb (CVE, commit, file path, author date, vulnerability date, path name in WoC, fixed blob, vulnerable blob)

-Data from CVEfixes is merged with WoC data throufh the c2fbb relationships.
+Data from CVEfixes is merged with WoC data through the c2fbb relationships.
 The c2fbb relationships matches commits to the connected blobs, the corresponding files and the previous blog.
 The result is a file containing commits, file names, vulnerable blobs and fixed blobs for each vulnerability.

 CVEfixes is first sorted

      sort data/cvefixes.csv -t \; -k 2 > cvefixes-sorted.csv

-Then it is joinded with the c2fbb table:
+Then it is joined with the c2fbb table:

      join cvefixes-sorted.csv  -1 2 -2 1 -t \; <( zcat /da5_data/basemaps/gz/c2fbbFullU0.s ) >> results/join2.csv

-_TODO: this should run over all 128 c2fbb files instead of just one_
+__TODO:__ Post-hackathon, we should modify this to run over all (up to 128) c2fbb map files instead of just one to get all the matches.
+During the hackathon, we only have time to examine a few projects, so this does not matter.

 ## 3. Filter data on matching file path

 Data is filtered by file path matching all rows where file path from CVEfixes matches the file path from WoC.
-This way all rows are filtered out where the the commit was matched to a blob corresponding to some unrelated file change.
+This way all rows are filtered out where the commit was matched to a blob corresponding to some unrelated file change.

      awk -F\; '$3 == $6' results/join2.csv > results/filtered.csv